 In the bronze decor,

-In the first tercet of the poem the speaker begins by coupling a clear image of a “palm” tree with an unimaginable state, the “end of the mind.”
+In the first tercet of ‘Of Mere Being’ the speaker begins by coupling a clear image of a “palm” tree with an unimaginable state, the “end of the mind.”
 This is something that is impossible to actually comprehend.
 Through the next lines Stevens paints an emotionally and spiritually charged picture of what base existence might look like.

 When one reaches the very end of their days and looks out on their final moments they will see “the last thought” in the distance.
 It is backed by a palm tree and then further on, “the bronze decor. “ This is likely a reference to a sunset.
 As mentioned in the introduction, the sun rising on the last thought is not something to mourn but to take joy from.
 It is contrasted beautifully with the idea that the “last thought” will set alongside the rising sun.
 A generally uplifting image.
 These projections are added onto in the second stanza.